FDA Announces Crackdown on Walgreens, 14 Other National Retailers Selling E-Cigarettes to Kids

 The FDA’s statement also names 14 other national retailers with widespread issues regarding sales to minors.
 The FDA found violations in up to 44% of inspected locations at six gas station chains: Marathon, Exxon, Sunoco, BP, Citgo and Mobil, according to the release.
 Other national retailers, including Walmart and Kroger, were also named, though their violation rates were between 15 and 24% of inspected stores.

 An ExxonMobil spokesperson said all Exxon and Mobil fuel stations in the U.S. are operated or supplied by independent branded wholesalers.
+A BP spokesperson also said its stores are run by independent marketers.
 TIME could not immediately reach any other company representatives for comment.

 The FDA said in its statement that these retailers have been asked to detail their current policies for preventing underage tobacco product sales, as well as future plans for cutting down on illegal purchases.